 - negotiation;

 - mediation;

 - conciliation;

 - arbitration;

-- litigation.
+- Iltigation.

+- an industrial dispute relating to an individual employee or to a workplace or industry;

-In the Performance criteria for Element 3, "means of avoiding a dispute" and "steps to strengthen the client's position" include:
+In the Performance criteria for Element 2, "means of avoiding a dispute" and "steps to strengthen the client's position" includes:

 - altering internal employment practices and procedures;

 - revising employment contracts;

 - entering or revising enterprise bargaining agreements;

 - altering individual employment contracts;

 - taking disciplinary proceedings;

-- allowing industrial representation.
+• allowing industrial presentation.